Airiset/temp/README.md

 # temp
-A temporal repository to show young adolescents how to use Git.
+A temporal repository to show Kresteen and Ben how to use Github.